 Esther's Other Talents

-But Esther Williams was so much more than a beautiful movie star who created a new film genre and an Olympic sport—she is the godmother of synchronized swimming, after all.
+But Esther Williams was so much more than a beautiful movie star who created a new film genre and an Olympic sport—she is the godmother of artistic (synchronized) swimming, after all.

 Two of my absolute favorite things about Esther are:

 So I’m paying tribute to Esther with my tofu Milanese recipe, and sharing a sassy Esther anecdote that involves her veal Milanese recipe.

 During her third marriage to Fernando Lamas (m.
 1969-1982), Esther found herself preparing dinner for two households: her current home with Fernando, and the home of her second husband, Ben Gage.
 As a result, Esther was routinely carting meals across Los Angeles.
 In her autobiography, Esther joked that hers was the only station wagon in town that smelled like gravy.

 One evening, Esther, excellent cook that she was, prepared veal Milanese.
 When it came time to taxi the meal across town, Esther’s self-described ‘erratic driving’ as she adjusted the foil on a roasting pan, caught the attention of a policeman, and Esther was pulled over.

 The officer asked to see Esther’s license, but was quickly distracted by the delicious smells of garlic and rosemary emanating from the car.

 He asked Esther what it was: